moinakdas/Wayside-Installation-Tracker/README.md

 - Z-Cases
 - TOPBs

 Each piece of equipment is represented within the code as its own class.
-Class definitions and attrivutes are listed below.
+Class definitions and attributes are listed below.

 ## CMRS & Cables
 ### General Definitions